abhyuday10/GeneticEquationGenerator/README.md

 # GeneticEquationGenerator
-Generates an equation to match a value using a genetic algorithm
+Generates an equation to match a value using a genetic algorithm.
+Uses predefined operators and operands to generate this equation.
+Finds exact value only.

 ## Instructions
 1. Choose target value (must be within reasonable range)